SharpSkeeto/simple-flutter-client/README.md

 ---
 ## Getting Started

-This project is a starting point for a Flutter application.Cancel changes
+This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: